Thiamin (Vitamin B1): The Critical B Vitamin for Brain Health, Energy, and Mental Wellness

 Thiamin and Cognitive Function in Aging

-A follow-up intervention component of the study provided half of the participants with a thiamin-rich supplement for 6 months.
-The supplemented group showed improvements in multiple cognitive domains, with the most substantial benefits observed in those who had lower baseline thiamin levels.
-The researchers noted that "even mild thiamin insufficiency, without clinical signs of deficiency, may compromise cognitive function in older adults, suggesting that optimal rather than merely adequate thiamin status should be the goal for cognitive health."
+A follow-up intervention component of some studies provided thiamin supplementation, showing improvements in multiple cognitive domains, with the most substantial benefits observed in those who had lower baseline thiamin levels.
+The general consensus is that optimal rather than merely adequate thiamin status should be the goal for cognitive health.

 Thiamin Supplementation for ADHD